cheeseyhub/learning_c/Readme.md

 ```

 ### For setting up a personal computer
-Please remember, if you have already installed git and make and mingw, you can just  skip the following part.
+Please remember, if you have already installed git and make, and mingw, you can just  skip the following part.

-Pase The command below in powershell.
+Paste the command below in PowerShell.

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser